rjdeepu/Full_Stack_Logs_Analysis/README.md

+Log Analysis Project for Udacity Full Stack Developer

+Install Vagrant
+Install Virtual Box

+Start Vagrant using "vagrant up" command
+Connect using "vagrant ssh" command
+Configure news db as mentioned in the requirement

 Place the logs.py file in the vagrant folder.
-Connect to news database.
-Run the file using following command - python3 logs.py
+Run logs.py using following command - python3 logs.py

-3 query output will be displayed as in the logs_output.txt file
+Output will be displayed as in the logs_output.txt file